In scientific circles, “mock” is not always a four-letter word. Through mock-data competitions, astrophysicists check their work.

 Spectroscopy is a technique that astronomers use to measure and analyze the hundreds of colors contained in the light emitted by stars, galaxies and other celestial objects.

 The pursuit of dark matter and dark energy is one of the most exciting—and most challenging—areas of science.
+Now researchers think they’re beginning to close in.

 More than 250 self-proclaimed nerds pack a bar in the heart of San Francisco to learn something new.